Skip to main content

 • Defines the appmodules library, where all the app C++ code will be included.

-• Loads the base React Native's CMake file
+• Loads the base React Native's CMake file.

 • Adds the Module C++ source code that we need to build with the target_sources directives.
 By default React Native will already populate the appmodules library with default sources, here we include our custom one.
-You can see that we need to crawl back from the jni folder to the shared folder where our C++ TM lives.
+You can see that we need to crawl back from the jni folder to the shared folder where our C++ Turbo Module lives.

 2. Modify build.gradle to include the custom C++ code